mg8955/Challenge-1/README.md

 # 01 HTML, CSS, and Git: Code Refactor
+This challenge was about accessability.
+I changed the non-semantic HTML into semantic HTML which improved accessibility issues and the ease of reading the code.
+I changed all <divs> to descriptive HTML elements, added alt text to images
 ## Challenges in This Course

 There are two types of Challenges in this course.
 Each one is designed to prepare you for a scenario that you're likely to encounter as a web developer.